L&I Benefits And Workers' Compensation

 If you’ve been injured at work and have an accepted L&I workers’ comp claim, you have the right to a variety of L&I benefits to help pay for treatment costs and replace lost wages during the recovery period.
-Contact our award-winning Seattle L&I attorneys today to learn more.
+Call our legal team today to find out if our award-winning Seattle L&I attorneys can help you with your case.
+Please remember to have your L&I claim number readily available.

 What Are Washington State L&I Benefits?